SolbiatiAlessandro/markdown-cv/index.md

 __Shanghai Tongji University (上海同济大学)__
 - Bachelor of Information Technology Engineering

-## Side Projects
+## Other Projects (main contributor/co-founder)

-__Co-Founder at theselfdrivingboat.com__
+__ecocheckr.com__
+- Grammarly for Environmental Claims: evaluate any environmental claim against regulatory guidelines, powered by GPT-4 and Constitutional AI

+__readtrellis.com__
+- GPT4 powered textbook reader, 5000 users launch on Product Hunt https://www.producthunt.com/products/trellis#trellis

+__theselfdrivingboat.com__
 - developed solar powered self driving boat as a proof of concept of zero-emission shipping technology

-__Co-Founder and CTO, habiter.app__
+__habiter.app__
-- ed-tech startup profitable with 600 users selected for the interview round at incubator Y Combinator
+- ed-tech startup profitable with 600 users selected for the interview round at incubator Y Combinator W19

 __Chinese Mandarin HSK Proficiency Exam Level 5 ( 汉语水平考试 5)__
 - Proficient in both written and spoken mandarin at level C1 level of the Common European Framework of Reference for Languages